Should I Become a Linguist?

 Step 2: Get a Bachelor's Degree

 While some interpreting and translating jobs do not necessarily require a bachelor's degree, most linguist career options do.
 Linguistics majors can expect to take courses in such areas as phonology, semantics, grammatical analysis, foreign language teaching and language in society.

-Those who know they want to be an interpreter or translator in a specialized area, such as finance, healthcare, science or the law, should pick a major related to that area or a foreign language, literature, or English.
+Those who know they want to be interpreters or translators in a specialized area, such as finance, healthcare, science or the law, should pick a major related to that area or a foreign language, literature, or English.
 For those who wish to work in language education, combining education and linguistics coursework and language study may be the best path.

 Computational linguistics is a booming subfield that merges linguistics with computer science to develop technologies like machine translation and speech recognition software.
 Computational linguists generally find a broader range of employment options in private industry than other linguistics graduates.
 They also acquire familiarity with programming languages, algorithms and other IT tools that could be put to marketable use in other jobs.
 Aspiring computational linguists should take classes in theoretical and computational linguistics, statistics, math and computer science.
 A combined BA/MA program in this field of study may be available.

 Step 3: Gain Experience

 Volunteering or interning is a good way to gain experience and build a portfolio.
 The American Translators Association and the Red Cross work together to place volunteer interpreters in crisis situations.
 Students may also find volunteer opportunities at community organizations or hospitals.
-For those who cannot afford time as an unpaid volunteer or intern, there are abundant employment opportunities in teaching English abroad.
+For those who cannot afford time as an unpaid volunteer or intern, there are abundant employment opportunities teaching English abroad.
 Training and certification in teaching English as a second language is recommended and sometimes required to teach overseas.

 In computational linguistics, where job ads may include a long list of technical specifications, internships are an ideal way to gain specific skills (and contacts) in a real-world environment.